Full Leather Jacket: Synopsis

 Meadow hopes to go to Berkeley; her parents Tony and Carmela want to prevent it.
 Their neighbor, Jean Cusamano, has a sister, Joan O'Connell, who is a prestigious alumna of Georgetown University.
 Carmela cajoles Jean into asking Joan to write a letter of recommendation for Meadow.
 Joan declines, but Carmela visits her, presents her with a ricotta pie and insists, "I want you to write that letter."
 Jean reports to Carmela that the letter has been written, and Carmela asks for a copy.

 Silvio and Paulie pressure Richie to build Beansie a wheelchair ramp for his house, as partial reparation for crippling him.
 Richie scornfully refuses, but when he learns that these instructions come from Tony, he sends his nephew Vito Spatafore and his construction workers to fully adapt Beansie's house.

 Richie has a leather jacket which he obtained years ago from the feared mobster Rocco DiMeo.
-He gives it to Tony, who accepts it reluctantly but politely.
+He describes it as "fine Corinthian leather" and gives it to Tony, who accepts it reluctantly but politely.
 Richie attaches great importance to the jacket, and to the act of giving it to Tony.
 He later sees it being worn by the husband of the Sopranos' maid and is deeply offended.

 Adriana, embarrassed in a restaurant by Christopher, has left him and gone back to her mother's.
 Christopher goes to her, proposes marriage and presents her with a ring.
 She says she loves him, and the ring.
 In bed, he tells her, "I'm back on track, rededicating myself"—to her and to Tony.

 Matt and Sean continue to work with Christopher, breaking into safes.
 Having been subjected to various slights and snubs by members of the DiMeo family, they feel they are getting nowhere and must do something drastic.
 They ambush Christopher as he is leaving a diner, imagining that this will gain them favor with Richie.
 Christopher is shot three times and left unconscious; Sean is killed.
 Matt flees and asks for Richie's protection; Richie, furious, chases him away.
 As Christopher lies comatose in the hospital, Tony asks, "How could this happen?"